 Among our candidates for an efficient pairing implementation at 128, 192 or 256 bits security levels, several present an unbalanced complexity between the Miller part and the final exponentiation.
-So according to the application of pairings (identity-based cryptography or signature scheme) the choice of the family could be very different.
+So according to the application of pairings (signature schemes, identity based cryptography, broadcast encryption, cloud computing, privacy enhancing environments) the choice of the family could be very different.
 Given our estimation for Miller and final exponentiation complexity, for instance for a signature scheme one could use a BLS12 or BLS24 curve, whereas for an application of multipairing scheme one could use the BLS 27 curve (see Table 30).
 If a symmetric pairing is necessary, we provide the suitable parameters sizes in order to resist to the Kim-Barbulescu attack, in this case, the MNT 6 curve seems to provide the most efficient pairing.

-We note that one should not restrict the search to pairings with $\rho := \log_2 q / \log_2 r$ equal to 1.
+We note that one should not restrict the search to pairings with $\rho := \log_2(q)/\log_2(r)$ equal to 1.
 Indeed, at 128 bits of security, the bit size of $\log_2(q^k)$ required to have a safe field side is often in the range 4000-5500.
 If $\rho = 1$ this requires k to be in the range 16-22.
 Some families like BN and Freeman's k=10 sparse family, cannot have k in this range, which gives the possibility to have a better speed with families of small k and large ρ .